 The Fasting Worm at the Spider Feast is a D&D 5e module written by Remley Farr.
 It’s an adventure with an excellent story, fun combat, and is easily incorporated into any campaign.
 The module is targeted towards a group of 3-5 players at level 8.
 It also comes with a homebrew cleric domain which has a lot of excellent flavor.

-My group has previously played Fishing for Gods in Strade’s Gallows as well as The Sun Goes Down with a Ruby Smile by Remley Farr and have enjoyed both.
+My group has previously played Fishing for Gods in Strade’s Gallows as well as The Sun Goes Down with a Ruby Smile by Remley Farr and has enjoyed both.
 In fact, The Sun Goes Down with a Ruby Smile is pretty much my go-to adventure for introducing new players to D&D 5e.

 The Fasting Worm at the Spider Feast checked off a ton of boxes for me when deciding on a one-shot to run for my players.
 I wanted something not low-leveled and I’m a sucker for the Underdark in general.
 Since we’d had great fun with the other modules Remley has written this was an easy purchase.